NYC is one of the top cities for dating in the U.S. - NewsBreak

 NEW YORK - New York City's eye-watering rental prices are continuing to rise to near-record highs.
 According to a new report from Douglas Elliman and Miller Samuel, the median rent in Manhattan is currently an eye-watering $4,097, an increase of 15.4% from January 2022, and the average rent is a shocking $5,142.

-New study calls NYC the best town for pizza lovers and we’re not surprised
+New study calls NYC best town for pizza lovers and we’re not surprised

 Yes, we'd like to toot our own horn for a bit: according to a new survey, New York is the number one best city for pizza lovers in all of the United States.
 Considering the fact that we're home to the best pizzeria in the world, the ranking doesn't really qualify as news, but it's always a good time to remind everyone that we are, indeed, unparallelled in the category.